radioation/LearningA8/README.md

-# LearningA8
+# Re-Learning Atari 8-bit computer programming.

-Some example Atari 8-Bit Computer code from my notes.
+This repository will be comprised of some code examples based on notes I've taken while relearing Atari 800/XL/XE programming.